hablapps/koky/README.md

-# gallo
+# Koky

-Typeclasses and data structures in Coq
+Typeclasses and data structures in Coq.